 "It Eldridge oweth to the pish [parish] more . . . iijs iiijd"

 In 1615, the Bell house was repaired and named the New bell house.
 2 years later, he fell behind on his rent as the foundry was in a poor state again.
-It was extensively repaired in 1619 after Richard appears in the arrearages again.
+It was extensively repaired in 1619 after Richard appeared in the arrearages again.
 The restoration proved to be satisfactory as he was charged 19/- instead of 20 for 2 years worth of rent.

 Richard's inscriptions are fairly similar.
 The majority of them reading his favoured